tan3650/Cubesat_Star_Tracker/README.md

 <h1 align="center">
-  <span style="color:#00FFFF;"> ٠ ࣪⭑CubeSat Star Tracker๋࣭ ⭑</span>
+  <span style="color:#00FFFF;"> ٠ ࣪⭑Experimental CubeSat Star Tracker๋࣭ ⭑</span>
 </h1>

 ## ✦ Summary ✦

 This project presents a MATLAB-based prototype of a star tracker pipeline developed to explore the fundamentals of spacecraft attitude determination using star field images.
-The system operates on BMP images captured from an MT9P031 CMOS sensor and demonstrates key steps involved in real-world star tracker algorithms.
+The system operates on **BMP** images captured from an MT9P031 CMOS sensor and demonstrates key steps involved in real-world star tracker algorithms. <br>

-The imaging process is approximated using a pinhole camera model to convert 2D pixel coordinates into 3D unit vectors.
-Lens distortion is corrected using the Brown distortion model, with calibration parameters obtained via Astrometry.net.
-While this provides a reasonable approximation, the model does not account for all real-world optical and sensor imperfections.
+The imaging process is approximated using an inverse pinhole camera model to convert 2D pixel coordinates into 3D unit vectors.
+Lens distortion is corrected using the Brown distortion model, with calibration parameters obtained via **Astrometry.net(nova.astrometry)(plate solving website)**.
+While this provides a reasonable approximation, the model does not account for all real-world optical and sensor imperfections. <br>

-Star detection is implemented using intensity thresholding followed by 4-connected region growing.
+Star detection is implemented using intensity thresholding followed by 4-connected **region growing**.
 Detected regions are processed to compute sub-pixel centroids using a weighted center-of-gravity approach.
-This method works well for clear star-like blobs but may be sensitive to noise and threshold selection.
+This method works well for clear star-like blobs but may be sensitive to noise and threshold selection. <br>

-For star identification, a small, reduced reference catalog (~60 Hipparcos-2 stars in the Gemini region) is used instead of a full-sky catalog.
+For star identification, a small, reduced reference catalog (~60 **Hipparcos-2** stars in the Gemini region) is used instead of a full-sky catalog.
 Triangle-based geometric features are generated from inter-star angular distances and matched using a hash-based approach.
-This simplifies the matching problem but limits robustness and scalability.
+This simplifies the matching problem but limits robustness and scalability. <br>
 Candidate matches are validated by solving Wahba’s problem using SVD (Kabsch algorithm) to estimate rotation and minimize reprojection error.
-The final attitude is selected based on consistency across detected stars, and results are expressed as a rotation matrix and Euler angles.
+The final attitude is selected based on consistency across detected stars, and results are expressed as a rotation matrix and Euler angles. <br>

-Overall, this implementation is intended as a learning-oriented and proof-of-concept system, illustrating the core principles behind star trackers rather than a flight-ready or highly optimized solution.
+Overall, this implementation is intended as a **learning-oriented** and proof-of-concept system, illustrating the core principles behind star trackers rather than a flight-ready or highly optimized solution.

+### Random Notes
+⭑ I'll be dumping everything I EVER came across or tried to use in the **extra folder** - research papers, catalogues (reduced), files from Nova, etc.** <br>
+⭑ A lot of things are yet to be fixed/changed since they affect accuracy or increase latency a lot (and there are definitely better modern methods), but I couldn't.
+⭑ PS: Use the Tycho-2 Catalog for fainter stars' magnitudes if needed.** <br>
+⭑ Also, tip: .fits format can't be directly opened, so I *generated* quick-fix Python scripts for it.
+They did the job, but weren’t maintained so use them carefully or        consider writing new ones.** <br>
+⭑ Tried a few plate solving software… welp, turns out that’s a whole course on its own.** <br>
+⭑ Currently, it takes ~50 sec to solve an image after partially parallelizing the tridb (earlier ~1:10 min) Ik that is really slow.** <br>
+⭑ Finding images (with less distortion) is actually a big task in itself.
+Better to get in touch with someone who has worked on actual star trackers before for them, and to   also know what things/parameters are considered (insight and guidance)** <br>
+⭑ Wanted to go with geometric voting algo (GVA), but ran into too many issues during implementation.**

 ### main.m
 img = imread('images/bmp_4.bmp')<br>